 - You must get rid of all spam-trap and honey pot email addresses that you may have accumulated.

-- Clean your list of all addresses that have not actually subscribed to your messages or with whom you do not have an existing business relationship
+- Eliminate all addresses that have not subscribed to your messages or with whom you do not have an existing business relationship.

 - Remove the addresses of all people that have requested to be unsubscribed or otherwise eliminated from future mailings.